WICG/layout-instability/README.md

 [recent input](#Recent-Input-Exclusion)) for visual updates that are not likely to negatively impact the user experience.
 But these are in essence heuristics, and not guaranteed to work well in every case.

+### Precision, Variance, and Evolution

+We provide a reasonably precise method of computing scores for layout instability, but the score remains an [approximation](#Limitations) of the user experience.

+We expect developers to use the score as a signal, and not to rely on its exact numeric value in a manner such that the correctness of their page would be impacted by a minor deviation in it.

+The user agent may trade off precision for efficiency in the computation of LS scores.
+It is intended that the LS score have a correspondence to the perceptual severity of the instability, but not that all user agents produce exactly the same LS scores for a given page.

+We expect the definition of the layout instability metric to evolve over time;
+it should not be considered "frozen" merely because a spec has been produced.

+We hope that such evolution can occur with sufficient cooperation between implementers, so that browsers do not vary so significantly that developers must choose between optimizing for one implementation over another.

 ### Privacy and Security